barryclark/jekyll-now/_posts/2020-10-16-Exploring_Concepts.md

 * The expression `a == b` compiles, is noexcept and returns a boolean
 * Allocating `T` with new returns a pointer to `T`

-Granted yup this is pretty arbitrary (and useless) concept, however it serves as an example of all the different ways you can introduce constraints.
-For a more real worldish example carry on reading.
+Granted this is a pretty arbitrary (and useless) concept, however it serves as an example of all the different ways you can introduce constraints.
+For something more real worldish carry on reading.

 ## A more practical example!